Unprincess17/ielts_materials/README.md

 ## USAGE:
 Wirte down what you listen to in the `test` folder, and then use `diff` or any other diff-tools(like `git diff`/`diff` in vscode).

+## Oracle:
+`https://space.bilibili.com/245086940` Most bilibili videos are copies of this uploader's work.
+But lacks for chapter 8(chapter about "number", like phone numbers).

 ## mumbles
 7.14 I 've found there are so many error refering meanings, and lots of words are just rarely met.